 Private units must be at least 100 square feet for a single, or 80 square feet per person if there are multiple occupants.
 Two is the maximum number of people allowed per bedroom, unless the residence was constructed before 2006.
 Assisted living older than 2006 can have up to four people in one bedroom.
 There must be one toilet and sink for every four residents, and a tub or shower for every seven.

-Special care units (memory care) within assisted living residences must also have:
+Memory care units (within assisted living residences) must also have:

 – Security monitoring for all doors that lead outside